nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 			<td>The consultant responsible for the patient at time of discharge</td>
 			<td>0 to 1</td>
 			<td>R</td>
 			<td>The name and identifier of the consultant from a recognised source such as the Spine Directory Service, or a local identifier.
 Any identifiers <b>MUST NOT</b> be carried as text.
-The following FHIR Elements <b>SHOULD</b> be populated in the Practitioner and PractitionerRole Resouces:
+The following FHIR Elements <b>SHOULD</b> be populated in the Practitioner and PractitionerRole Resources:
 			<ul>
 			<li><b>Encounter.participant.individual.<br/>Reference.Practitioner.identifier</b></li>
 			<li><b>Encounter.participant.individual.<br/>Reference.Practitioner.name</b></li>